System Design Space

 Treating React as a complete architecture by default instead of explicitly designing state, data, and boundary contracts.

-Ignoring SSR, web vitals, and hydration risks in products where SEO and first-render speed are critical.
+Ignoring SSR, Web Vitals, and hydration risks in products where SEO and fast first screen matter.

 Deferring React and dependency upgrades for years, increasing migration cost and regression risk.